Quantum Approaches to Consciousness

 The perception of a stimulus is bistable if the stimulus is ambiguous, such as the Necker cube.
 This bistable behavior has been modeled analagous to the physical quantum Zeno effect.
 (Note that this differs from the quantum Zeno effect as used in Section 3.2.)
 The resulting Necker-Zeno model predicts a quantitative relation between basic psychophysical time scales in bistable perception that has been confirmed experimentally (see Atmanspacher and Filk 2013 for review).

-Moreover, Atmanspacher and Filk (2010) showed that the Necker-Zeno model violates temporal Bell inqualitities for particular distinguished states in bistable perception.[15]
-This theoretical prediction is yet to be tested experimentally and would be a litmus test for quantum behavior in mental systems.
+Moreover, Atmanspacher and Filk (2010) showed that the Necker-Zeno model violates temporal Bell inqualitities for particular distinguished states in bistable perception.[13]
+This theoretical prediction is yet to be tested experimentally and would be a litmus test for quantum behavior in mental systems; see recent work by Waddup et al. (2023).
 Such states have been denoted as temporally nonlocal in the sense that they are not sharply (pointwise) localized along the time axis but appear to be stretched over an extended time interval (an extended present).
 Within this interval, relations such as “earlier” or “later” are illegitimate designators and, accordingly, causal connections are ill-defined.

 Learning Processes